 116 W. Wisconsin Avenue,

-When the RKO (Radio-Keith-Orpheum) vaudeville circuit was looking for a larger, fancier venue to replace their 1908 MAJESTIC THEATRE, they bought into the firm demolishing the Empire Hotel and Tavern at the prominent intersection of Grand Avenue (now Wisconsin Ave.) and West Water Street (now Plankinton Ave.) to build the Riverside within the new 12-story Empire office building with an alley and the river forming the other two boundaries (that cramped alley is a vexation to generations of stagehands who have to load in a show, and more than one piece of scenery has found itself in the river by accident).
+When the RKO (Radio-Keith-Orpheum) vaudeville circuit was looking for a larger, fancier venue to replace their 1908 Majestic Theatre, they bought into the firm demolishing the Empire Hotel and Tavern at the prominent intersection of Grand Avenue (now Wisconsin Avenue) and West Water Street (now Plankinton Avenue) to build the Riverside Theater within the new 12-story Empire office building with an alley and the river forming the other two boundaries (that cramped alley is a vexation to generations of stagehands who have to load in a show, and more than one piece of scenery has found itself in the river by accident).

-A mixture of vaudeville and films continued for years until Warner Bros. took over for a while (until their own opulent WARNER (now called the GRAND) was completed in 1931, just two blocks away).
+A mixture of vaudeville and films continued for years until Warner Bros. took over for a while (until their own opulent Warner Theatre (now called the Grand Theatre) was completed in 1931, just two blocks away).

 The ceiling also has a giant central dome with tri-color cove lighting nicely concealed by an ornate rim of cabochon-faced crests.
 The original Grand Drapery graced the proscenium arch with 20 swags of teal velour with galloons in ochre and tassels in henna red upon a lambrequin of Austrian folds decorated in beige and fringed in henna.
 Behind and below this the beige teaser curtain hung in swags and jabots while the tormentors were in beige framed in teal galloons and bullion-style fringe.

 All this beauty perished in 1966 when a patron tossed a cigarette onto the stage and it all disappeared in the ensuing fire.

 Thankfully, the automatic sprinklers back stage saved the structure until the firemen came.
 A simple panel of 30% fullness dark red duvetyn replaced all this when the estimated cost to replace originals came in at $590,000!